tmshts/fullstackopen/part1/README.md

-## Part 1 is about Introduction to React
+# Introduction to React

+### Used:
+1. JavaScript
+2. React Hook
+3. Event Handlers

 ## How to run the React application